lsst/LDM-PMT/index.rst

 The DM Software is large and complex, and will be written over the entire period of the construction (7 years).
-To ensure the team delivers production-quality software that meets baseline specification on time and within budget, having a solid, realistic, resource-loaded, well maintained long-term plan is a must.
+To ensure the team delivers production-quality software that meets the baseline specification on time and within budget, having a solid, realistic, resource-loaded, well maintained long-term plan is a must.
 Further, appropriate tools and processes need to be in place to track the progress and execute the long-term plan.

-Using modern techniques, in particular the Agile Process is extremely useful in particular for short-term planning, managing short-term activities, and maximizing team's efficiency.
+Using modern techniques, in particular the Agile Process, is extremely useful in particular for short-term planning, managing short-term activities, and maximizing the team's efficiency.

 The project planning processes described in this documents have been structured to address all of the above (often not fully aligned!) needs.
 It is a fusion of